Sibusiso Zuma: F.C. Copenhagen

-In 2013, Zuma's bicycle kick was voted the greatest moment in the history of F.C.
+In March 2013, FCK TV visited Zuma back in his home country for an interview, where he stated, "I enjoyed every day at the club", that he is very thankful and "owes everything to the club."
+Later that year, Zuma's bicycle kick was voted the greatest moment in the history of F.C.
 Copenhagen.
-A monument was made to honour the greatest moment and thereby Zuma's bicycle kick.
+As a result, a monument was created to honor Zuma.
 Zuma himself was invited by F.C.
-Copenhagen and attended Parken on 18 August 2013 where the unveiling of the monument took place.
-The monument was a relief of Zuma's bicycle kick.
+Copenhagen and attended Parken Stadium on 18 August 2013 where the unveiling of the monument took place, which is a replica of his bicycle kick.